With more than 40 locations across Victoria, find your nearest RACV Accredited Auto Care Centre.

 Car parking can be expensive, particularly if you work in the city.
 Leaving your car on the city fringe then catching a tram or walking to work could save you a lot of money over the course of a year.

 If you’re under 25 and have a clean driving record, you could be eligible for a free three-year driver’s licence.
 VicRoads’ Free Licence Scheme is designed to reward young drivers for good driving while on their P-plates.
 To be eligible you need to have got your P1 licence before turning 21, had a Victorian probationary licence for four years, have no demerit points and have committed no traffic-related offences.

 Enjoy exclusive member benefits at Repco

-Keep your car looking and running its best with double the savings at Repco auto stores this month.
-RACV members can access an exclusive double discount, with 20 per cent off storewide for the entire month of February.
+Keep your car looking and running its best with 5 per cent off at Repco.
 Simply show your RACV membership card in store, or select the ‘Show Your Card and Save’ option when shopping online.